tazzben/process-tutoring/README.md

 The settings.json file indicates the default target spreadsheet, the data range, cancel range, id range, and if there is a custom spreadsheet for some users.
 The file is relatively self explanatory.

+## Creating a Google Cloud Function

+You can create a Google Cloud Function by following the steps outlined in this [guide](https://cloud.google.com/functions/docs/quickstart-console): uploading all necessary code as a zip file.
+This includes the service account JSON file.

 ## Setting Up the Webhook

 To setup the webhook, you need to tell Calendly where to send events.
 You can do this by executing a single line from the terminal.